Netflix/spectator-go/README.md

 - `spectator.Registry` no longer keep track of the Meters it creates.
 This means that you can't get a list of all Meters from the Registry.
 If you need to keep track of Meters, you can do so in your application code.
 - `Percentile*` meters no longer support defining min/max values.
+- `spectator.Registry` no longer allows setting a different logger after creation.
+A custom logger can be set in the `spectator.Config` before creating the Registry.

 ### Migration steps

 1. Make sure you're not relying on any of the [removed functionality](#removed).
 2. Update imports to use `meters` package instead of `spectator` for Meters.
-3. If you're using file-based configuration rename `"common_tags"` to `"sidecar.common-tags"`.
-4. If you want to collect runtime metrics pull [spectator-go-runtime-metrics](https://github.com/Netflix/spectator-go-runtime-metrics) and follow the instructions in the [README](https://github.com/Netflix/spectator-go-runtime-metrics)
+3. If you want to collect runtime metrics pull [spectator-go-runtime-metrics](https://github.com/Netflix/spectator-go-runtime-metrics) and follow the instructions in the [README](https://github.com/Netflix/spectator-go-runtime-metrics)
-5. If you use `PercentileDistributionSummary` or `PercentileTimer` you need to update your code to use the respective functions provided by the Registry to initialize these meters.
+4. If you use `PercentileDistributionSummary` or `PercentileTimer` you need to update your code to use the respective functions provided by the Registry to initialize these meters.
-6. Remove dependency on Spectator Go Internal configuration library.
+5. Remove dependency on Spectator Go Internal configuration library.
 Such dependency is no longer required.
-7. There is no longer an option to start or stop the registry at runtime.
+6. There is no longer an option to start or stop the registry at runtime.
 If you need to configure a registry that doesn't emit metrics, you can use the `spectator.Config.Location` option with `none` to configure a no-op writer.